ellisonbg/py4science/book/getting_started.rst

 and Python programmers often ascribe Jamie Zawinski's view: *Some people, when confronted with a problem, think "I know, I'll use regular expressions."
-Now they have two problems.* Which is to say, there are many problems which can be solved with basic string methods that do not need the full machinery of regular expressions.
+Now they have two problems.* Which is to say, there are many problems which can be better solved with basic string methods that do not need the full machinery of regular expressions.
 But Python does have full support when you do need them.

 A typical case arises in file processing, in which you may have a list of files like :file:`energy001.dat`, :file:`energy002.dat`,